Ninsar/convention/unity/unity-convention.md

 - `Plain text` – GameObject with name `Plain text`
 - `{Script}` – A component attached to the above GameObject
-- Hierarcy is displayed with 2-whitespace inddendation
+- Hierarcy is displayed with 2-whitespace intendation
 - Comments start with `#`

 #### 1. Only English names are allowed